prestonprince/presult/README.md

 The `Ok` class takes in a generic type `T`, which will be used to correctly type the `message` field when constructed.
 The constructor takes in only one parameter of type `T` and assigns it to the `message` field, sets the `ok` field to `true` and the `error` field to `false`.

-The following example shows a function that returns an instance of the `Ok` class.
+The following example shows a function that returns an instance of the `Ok` or `Err` class..

 ```ts
 import { Ok } from "presult";